 Launching a business can be really tough.
 The business owner has come up with a great idea, but now they need money to get the business off the ground.
 Enter angel investing.
-Angel investing is the lifeblood of Silicon Valley and many start-ups companies.
-And today, angel investing with retirement plan like the Solo 401k is easier than ever.
+Angel investing is the lifeblood of Silicon Valley and many start-up companies.
+And today, angel investing with a retirement plan like the Solo 401k is easier than ever.

 Why Angel Investing

-As an angel investor, you are giving money to a company right at their starting point.
+As an angel investor, you are giving money to a company near their starting point.
 These businesses are new and untested.
 Therefore, this is the highest risk point of investing in a company.
 Some investors also refer to angel investing as seed investing, because you are helping plant the seeds for the company to grow.

 Technology has been a very profitable sector to invest in as an angel investor.
 Consider Google, Facebook, Twitter, Amazon, etc. Each of these companies had private investors before they went public.